infoqualitylab/Visualization_Tools/Visualization_Tool_List.md

 <br/>
 **Special/Unique features:** Possesses many types of plug-ins so that the user would be able to further customize and analyze their data and output.<br/>
 <br/>
 **Analysis:** This tool is particularly difficult to use.
 Just to install the application, a Scala environment is required on the user's machine.
 In addition to the server, a Squeryl-compatible relational database as well as a Virtuoso server is necessary.
 In addition to the initial download, configuration and compilation of the Virtuoso and H2 servers are also necessary.
 The initial installation also requires the use of Git and the command line.
 The application displays in HTML5.
-The author of this document was unable to complete the installation process or to actually launch this program.
-There are many cool and unique visualizations that Payola claims to be able to produce, but the installation processes as well as the interface itself is exceptionally complex, particularly for newcomers.<br/>
+The author of this list was unable to complete the installation process or to actually launch this program.
+There are many unique visualizations that Payola claims to be able to produce, but the installation processes as well as the interface itself is exceptionally complex, particularly for newcomers.<br/>
 <br/>

 ## RDF Studio